ruidlpm/pathPhynder/README.md

 Aims of this method:
   - Provide a tool that allows integrating ancient DNA data from multiple sources (target capture and shotgun sequencing) into present-day phylogenies, which is challenging with current available methods;
   - Use all available Y-chromosomal variants rather than a subset of known SNPs (this provides a greater chance of detecting informative SNPs in low coverage aDNA samples);
-  - Provide a visualization tool for ancestral and derived allele state at each branch of the tree, aiding haplogroup determination;
+  - Provide a visualization tool for ancestral and derived allele state at each branch of the tree to inform about ancient Y-chromosome lineage affinity with present-day populations;
-  - Generate a database of ancient DNA Y-chromosome variability which allows observing the main trends of Y-chromosome affinity throughout time and geography.

 _________________________________________________